 On the other hand, the blood sugar-lowering effect of apple cider vinegar, in combination with the potassium content, can give an energy boost when you feel sluggish.

-Apple cider vinegar contains more than 10 mg potassium per tablespoon.
-If you add one or two tablespoons to a glass of water, you can unleash this benefit of drinking apple cider vinegar.
+Apple cider vinegar contains more than 10 mg of potassium per tablespoon.
+Adding one or two tablespoons to a glass of water can unleash the benefit of drinking apple cider vinegar.